-For these reasons, GSU has presented bargaining proposals intended to incentivize management to show greater concern for employees in relation to hours of work or being on standby or being called back to work.
+Hours of work and related issues such as "on call shifting" might not be as prominent for employees in the Regina head office as they are for employees working in Viterra's terminal elevators.
+Nonetheless, as part of GSU's approach to a common labour platform the union bargaining committee has presented proposals intended to incentivize management to show greater concern for employees in relation to hours of work or being on standby or being called back to work.